ISO 27001 Leadership and Commitment | Clause 5.1 | The Lead Auditor’s Implementation and Audit Guide

 10. Confirm Maintenance of ISMS Integrity

-Verify that top management ensures the integrity of the ISMS is maintained when changes are planned and implemented.
-Look for evidence of change management processes that include security considerations.
+• Action: Confirm that top management ensures the integrity of the ISMS is strictly maintained when organisational or technical changes are planned and implemented.

 How to pass the ISO 27001 Clause 5.1 Audit